PostsDesert/wholemeal/design.md

   - Trash icon should be similar to plus button styling (not in list)
   - The plus bottom goes off the page and also the list shifts depending on the title.
 Can we fix the width?
 - Both
-  - Since we don't have anything at the bottom of the page, the lists should now show their full height.

 - "back to spinner" button should be a component and also the same for both pages